User Guidance and Responsibilities

-Hwb provides users with access to both Google G Suite for Education and Microsoft Office 365 (learners require consent).
+Hwb provides users with access to both Google Workspace for Education Fundamentals and Microsoft Office 365.
 Both services have a range of controls suitable for processing personal data and OFFICIAL information, which makes them the most appropriate Hwb services for working on and storing such data.

-A summary of the relevant underlying governance information applicable to G Suite for Education and Office 365, as managed by Google and Microsoft respectively, is included in Data Compliance.
+A summary of the relevant underlying governance information applicable to Google Workspace for Education Fundamentals and Office 365, as managed by Google and Microsoft respectively, is included in Data Compliance.

-For the majority of Hwb users the default configuration of G Suite for Education and Office 365 will provide them with security appropriate information they have access to.
+For the majority of Hwb users the default configuration of Google Workspace for Education Fundamentals and Office 365 will provide them with security appropriate information they have access to.

 Where Hwb users access or exchange sensitive information there may be a need for a greater level of protection; therefore, optional additional controls are available.

 Office 365 is the e-mail system provided for all users of Hwb (learners require consent).
 It is a standards-based e-mail system that benefits from a number of configuration options that can provide robust security.

 The default configuration of Office 365 provides a secure way of sending e-mail between Hwb users as well as some partner organisations.
 The link to the current list of verified partner organisations is here; Trusted Domains.